 Who says that eating healthy has to be boring?
 Whether you’re cooking for gluten-free, dairy-free, or vegetarian guests or just want to switch up your diet, creating a plant-based Thanksgiving meal can be just as tasty as a traditional one.
 Start out with an appetizer of butternut hummus with feta and pomegranates.
-Alongside a main course of lentil and sweet potato shepherd’s pie, serve up gluten-free and vegan green bean casserole.
+Alongside a main course of lentil and sweet potato shepherd’s pie, serve up gluten-free and vegan green bean casserole enhanced with some Fresh Squeeze Garlic.
 Pair a mushroom gravy with a dairy-free version of classic mashed potatoes.
 Don’t forget dessert!
 Try out this vegan pumpkin pie that is even richer and creamier than the traditional pumpkin pie.

 Put the Focus on Brunch